opensauceryafrica/bifrost/pinata/doc.md

 }

 ```
-As you can see, uploading a file to Pinata Cloud using Bifrost is as simple as calling the UploadFile method on the Bifrost client with the name of the pin, the path to the file on your local machine, and the name of the file on Pinata Cloud.
+As you can see, uploading a file to Pinata Cloud using Bifrost is as simple as calling the UploadFile method on the Bifrost client with the path to the file on your local machine and the name to give the file on Pinata Cloud, and any other metatadata via the `Options` field

 ## Uploading Multiple Files to Pinata Cloud with Bifrost
 Bifrost also provides a simple way to upload multiple files to Pinata Cloud.
 Here's an example code snippet: